To get you started, I’ll dive into the following topics:

 Colors have meaning.
 They impart a tone and emotional impact just like fonts do, and that makes them a powerful design tool.

 Before we dive into theory, you’ll need to know the following terms:

 Primary colors form the basis for all other shades.
 Humans perceive three base colors: magenta, cyan, and yellow.
 Every other color we see consists of a combination of these three colors in varying amounts, brightnesses, tints, and shades (see below).

 Traditionally, we considered red, blue, and yellow to be the primary colors, but research has shown that magenta, cyan, and yellow better describe our experience of color.

 On the web, we use RGB (red-green-blue) and hex values to represent colors.

 The RGB color system defines all colors as a combination of three different values: a particular shade of red, another of green, and another of blue.
 So:

 The hex color system converts each value to a hexadecimal (base 16) representation, like so:

 Every two characters represents a color value, so for Facebook blue, the red hue is 3b, the green is 59, and 9b is blue.

-Colors also have a “warmth,” and each can be classified as either a warm or a cool color.
+Colors also have a “warmth” and can be classified as either a warm or cool.